David Carson (footballer): Career

 Born in Newcastle-upon-Tyne, Carson spent his early career with Ashington.
 In 2014, Carson signed for Blackburn Rovers He returned to non-league, playing with South Shields, Whitby Town and Morpeth Town.

 On 15 May 2019, Carson signed for Scottish Championship side Inverness Caledonian Thistle.
 He said he was hoping to be successful at the club, and new Inverness manager John Robertson tipped him for success.

+On 1 February 2024, Carson signed for Scottish Premiership club Livingston on an eighteen-month contract.

+After making only one league appearance in the 2024-25 season, Carson terminated his contract with the club in December 2024.

+On 6 December 2024, Carson returned to England, returning to now National League North club South Shields on a three-and-a-half year deal.